 ‘So vivid and true . . .
 Lampedusa is a beautiful novel, lyrical and wise.
 Reading it made me feel both melancholy and uplifted.’
 David Gilmour, Financial Times

 ‘Brimming with wise and lyrical insights that make it a worthy heir to its mighty predecessor.’
 New York Times

-In the Sicily of the ’50s, still haunted by memories of Fascism and the war, Giuseppe Tomasi, the last Prince of Lampedusa, struggles to complete the novel that will be his lasting legacy, The Leopard.
+In the Sicily of the 1950s, still haunted by memories of Fascism and the war, the last Prince of Lampedusa, Giuseppe Tomasi, struggles to complete his only novel, The Leopard.

-Achingly haunting and beautifully conceived, Steven Price’s Lampedusa tells the intensely moving story of one man’s awakening to the possibilities of life, as he nears its end.
+Achingly haunting, Lampedusa tells the story of a man’s awakening to the possibilities of life as he nears its end.